Skip to content

 These factors, especially when compounded, can create stress for the patients and lead to inaccurate results.
 Implementing tools that take steps towards a more patient-centered care approach can help reduce these barriers.

-Comparing Creyos and Neuropsychological Testing
+Comparing Neuropsychological Testing and Creyos

-To close the gap in neuropsychological testing, providers working with patients who have cognitive concerns may want to consider additional solutions, like the Creyos cognitive assessments.
+To close the gap in neuropsychological testing, providers working with patients who have cognitive concerns may want to consider additional solutions, like Creyos digital cognitive assessments.
 These computerized assessments provide more detailed information than screeners, while also being much quicker to administer than neuropsychological tests.

 The Creyos assessments bridge the gap between initial screening tests and neuropsychological evaluations, allowing providers to easily incorporate them into a more thorough testing process.
-Additionally, the results are easy to interpret, don't require special training, and are instantly tabulated and compared to an 85,000 person normative database for age-specific results and pinpoint precision.
+Additionally, the results are easy to interpret, don’t require special training, and are instantly tabulated and compared to an 85,000+ person normative database for age-specific results and pinpoint precision.

 • Another study demonstrated additional concurrent validity between automated Creyos testing and “gold standard” in-person neuropsychological assessments.